laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 }
 ```

-We could send the notification directly from the `store` method on our `ChirpController`, but that adds more work for the controller which could slow down the request, especially as we'll be querying the database and sending emails.
+We could send the notification directly from the `store` method on our `ChirpController`, but that adds more work for the controller, which in turn could slow down the request, especially as we'll be querying the database and sending emails.

 Instead, let's dispatch an event from the controller that we can listen for and process in a background queue.